Dispersive bounds for local form factors in $\Lambda_b \to \Lambda$ transitions: Conclusion

 \subsubsection{Acknowledgements}

-We would like to thank Marzia Bordone, Nico Gubernari, Martin Jung, and M\'eril Reboud for helpful discussions.
+We thank Marzia Bordone, Nico Gubernari, Martin Jung, and M\'eril Reboud for helpful discussions.
+We are grateful to Marvin Zanke for reporting two typos prior to publication.
 The work of TB is supported by the Royal Society (UK).
 The work of SM is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Award Number D{E-S}{C0}009913.
 The work of MR is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 - TRR 257.
 The work of DvD is supported by the DFG within the Emmy Noether Programme under grant DY-130/1-1 and the Sino-German Collaborative Research Center TRR110 ``Symmetries and the Emergence of Structure in QCD'' (DFG Project-ID 196253076, NSFC Grant No. 12070131001, TRR 110).
 DvD was supported in the final phase of this work by the Munich Institute for Astro- and Particle Physics (MIAPP), which is funded by the DFG under Germany’s Excellence Strategy – EXC-2094 – 390783311.